-Join us for this weeks video, episode 15, where we move from Palmas Del Mar to the lovely quiet island of Culebra Puerto Rico in the Spanish Virgin Islands.
+Sail with us from Palmas Del Mar to the lovely quiet island of Culebra Puerto Rico in the Spanish Virgin Islands.
 Discover a new fish (to us) that Simon reels in (no – it wasn’t the usual Tuna or Mahi Mahi).
 Listen to Simon discuss our passage plan using our Navionics app on the Ipad and then outline his thought process about getting out of the marina slip safely.

 We also sail over some unexploded bombs.

-When we arrive Culebra, our lovely boat buddy from Pura Vida, Heyward, fillets a couple fish.
+When we arrive at Culebra Puerto Rico, our lovely boat buddy from Pura Vida, Heyward, fillets a couple of fish.
 While Heyward is handling the fish I’ll give you some general fishing information that’s useful for cruisers.
-In the video we also celebrate a birthday and then wave goodbye to Pura Vida as they sail back to mainland Puerto Rico.
+In the video, we also celebrate a birthday and then wave goodbye to Pura Vida as they sail back to mainland Puerto Rico.

 Culebra Puerto Rico – The Spanish Virgin Islands Video